Configuration

 Disable registration

-Troubleshoot SSL Error / Certificate
+SSL Error / Certificate

 One way to check if you're concerned by this is simply doing the following and checking the result: